Music

 The exhibition shows the results: personal, atmospheric, sometimes funny, sometimes sad miniature worlds that are above all bursting with creativity.

 The press response was overwhelmingly positive.
 NRC headlined: “OPERA2DAY mixes circus and Handel operas into a refreshing Baroque spectacle.”
 ArtsTalk Magazine stated: “OPERA2DAY, once again, contrived a brilliant new opera for themselves.”
-Soprano Maud Bessard-Morandas made a deep impression with her portrayal of the Sun.
-De Theaterkrantwrote that she quite literally seemed to glow: “The lightning-fast embellishments of her vocal line, which she takes over from and varies with the oboe, flow smoothly from her throat.”
+Soprano Maud Bessard-Morandas made a deep impression with her portrayal of The Sun.
+De Theaterkrant wrote that she quite literally seemed to glow: “The lightning-fast embellishments of her vocal line, which she takes over from and varies with the oboe, flow smoothly from her throat.”
 NRC praised her contribution to the “resilient happy ending.”
+Bachtrack was also impressed by her appearance: “All was well once the sun made a brilliant appearance in the person of Maud Bessard-Morandas, whose voice and irresistible comic delivery could charm any tempest.”
+Her combination of vocal virtuosity and theatrical lightness was widely praised.

-Maria Schellenberg, as the goddess of war, also received praise.
+Maria Schellenberg, as the Goddess of War, also received praise.
 “With her full, rounded voice and subtle dynamics she even manages to move the audience at times, for instance in the aria Morirò,” according to De Theaterkrant.
 Place de l’Opera noted that she sang virtuosic coloratura with a “powerful voice.”
 De Volkskrant likewise called Morirò a “strong moment.”
-ArtsTalk Magazine was particularly impressed by countertenor James Hall, who according to De Volkskrantseized his opportunity in the aria Vaghe pupille.
+Opera Gazet devoted considerable attention to Maria Schellenberg: “We would like to pause for a moment to consider the English-Armenian mezzo Maria Schellenberg.
+For reasons of vocal quality.”
+As the goddess of war, she possessed, according to the reviewer, an “impressive dramatic and vocal presence,” with low notes “rich in colour” and a higher register that “easily rises above the orchestra.”
+ArtsTalk Magazine was particularly impressed by countertenor James Hall, who according to De Volkskrant seized his opportunity in the aria Vaghe pupille.

 The first reactions from the audience were very positive.
 One visitor said: “I thought the sets and costumes were beautiful, and the singers were so good!”
 Moments of humour and spectacle alternated with moments of emotion, which greatly impressed the audience.
 One visitor who travels the world to see opera everywhere remarked: “I have seen and heard countless interpretations of Handel, but this one truly stands out.
 The music was beautiful and the staging exceptionally creative.
 Compliments!”